 Trade marks applications can be rejected if they are ‘scandalous or contrary to law’ and designs applications are also checked for ‘scandalous’ content.
-However, it is not clear whether the registration of trade marks and designs that may offend Indigenous people is prevented by the current Australian legislation.
+We currently consider whether a trade mark or design may offend Indigenous people but it is not clear if there are other concerns we need to consider.
 There is also no mechanism for consideration of whether Indigenous people have consented to the use of their Indigenous Knowledge in an application.

 Under this proposal, IP Australia would explore measures to prevent registration of trade marks and designs using Indigenous Knowledge without consent or if offensive to Indigenous people.

 Recently, IP Australia released a research paper looking at Indigenous Protocols and Processes of Consent relevant to Trade Marks produced by the Indigenous-owned legal firm Terri Janke and Company.
 The paper looks at existing Indigenous protocols and consent processes, as part of exploring how they could relate to trade mark processes.
 You are invited to submit preliminary feedback or nominate your interest in formal consultations on this proposal using the form below.

 There are a range of questions to consider in designing and implementing options for trade marks and consent such as:

 - Who is the appropriate cultural authority to provide consent to use IK in a trade mark?
 A community-based Indigenous organisation?

 - What sort of approval, if any, should a native title holder/Traditional Owner have to use their language in a trade mark?

 - What type of consent models are there?

 Other relevant papers include: